sgrodriguez/sgrodriguez.github.io/_posts/2020-08-21-defaultServerMux.md

 }
 ```

-Internally http.HandleFunc and http.Handle registers the handler/handler function in the DefaultServeMux.
+Internally http.HandleFunc and http.Handle registers the handler/handler function in the DefaultServerMux.
 The problem is that DefaultServerMux is a global and exported var.

-So if you import some malicious or hijacked lib they can attach a handler to the DefaultHandlerMux, for example in the init.
+So if you import some malicious or hijacked lib, an attacker can attach a handler to the DefaultHandlerMux, for example in the init.

 ```go
 func init(){